Mexican Spitfire's Elephant

 Mexican Spitfire's Elephant is a 1942 American comedy film directed by Leslie Goodwins and written by Charles E. Roberts.
 It is the seventh of eight in the franchise.
-The film stars Lupe Vélez, Leon Errol, Walter Reed, Elisabeth Risdon, Lydia Bilbrook, Marion Martin, Lyle Talbot and Luis Alberni.
+The film stars Lupe Vélez, Leon Errol, Walter Reed, Elisabeth Risdon, Lydia Bilbrook, Marion Martin, Lyle Talbot, Luis Alberni, and Keye Luke.
 The film was released on September 11, 1942, by RKO Radio Pictures.

 Plot

-A glamorous smuggler named Diana has a valuable gem hidden inside an elephant-shaped onyx figurine.
+A glamorous smuggler, Diana De Corro, has a valuable gem hidden inside an elephant-shaped onyx figurine.
 Anxious to get it past customs inspectors, she plants the figurine on the foggy Lord Epping, just arrived from England.
 Advertising representative Dennis Lindsay and his wife Carmelita are Epping's hosts in America.
-Diana and her partner-in-crime Reddy keep trying to reclaim the contraband from Epping.
+Diana and her partner-in-crime Red Madison keep trying to reclaim the contraband from Epping.
 Carmelita gets her confidant Uncle Matt to impersonate Epping, to find out if the nobleman is being victimized.
-When the real Lord Epping and the fake Lord Epping constantly cross the smugglers' paths and misunderstand what's going on, Reddy and Diana are at their wits' end.
+When the real Lord Epping and the fake Lord Epping constantly cross the smugglers' paths and misunderstand what's going on, Red and Diana are at their wits' end.